Plantar Fasciitis Norwood

 Plantar Fasciitis Treatment Norwood

-Plantar fasciitis, a common source of heel pain, is often associated with running and excess weight, but can affect anyone regardless of activity level.
+Plantar fasciitis is a common cause of heel pain, often related to running and excess weight, but it can affect individuals of all activity levels.

 What is Plantar Fasciitis?